Mukhopadhyay/monolg/docs/devs-note.md

 # Developer's Note

-## Tests
+## Unit tests

 The unittests for this library is written using [`pytest`](https://docs.pytest.org/).
-The configs for the tests module can be found in the root of the project as `pytest.ini`.
+The configs for the tests module can be found in the root of the project as `pyproject.toml`.

 Now most of the tests for this project can be performed without any hiccup, but when it comes to testing with the MongoDB conection, we'd have to rely on Docker or the CICD pipelines.
 So by default the script that tests `monolg` in presence of the MongoDB database, will stay excluded.
 So,